Multiple sclerosis: McDonald criteria

+MRI

 Magnetic resonance imaging (MRI) of the brain and spine may show areas of demyelination (lesions or plaques).
 Gadolinium can be administered intravenously as a contrast agent to highlight active plaques, and by elimination, demonstrate the existence of historical lesions not associated with symptoms at the moment of the evaluation.

 Central vein signs (CVSs) have been proposed as a good indicator of MS in comparison with other conditions causing white lesions.
 One small study found fewer CVSs in older and hypertensive people.
 Further research on CVS as a biomarker for MS is ongoing.

-Brain atrophy is seen as an indicator of MS.
+In vivo vs postmortem lesion visibility in MRI scans

+Only postmortem MRI allows visualization of sub-millimetric lesions in cortical layers and in the cerebellar cortex.

+Cerebrospinal fluid (lumbar puncture)

 Testing of cerebrospinal fluid obtained from a lumbar puncture can provide evidence of chronic inflammation in the central nervous system.
 The cerebrospinal fluid is tested for oligoclonal bands of IgG on electrophoresis, which are inflammation markers found in 75–85% of people with MS.

 Differential diagnosis

 Several diseases present similarly to MS. Medical professionals use a patient's specific presentation, history, and exam findings to make an individualized differential.
 Red flags are findings that suggest an alternate diagnosis, although they do not rule out MS. Red flags include a patient younger than 15 or older than 60, less than 24 hours of symptoms, involvement of multiple cranial nerves, involvement of organs outside of the nervous system, and atypical lab and exam findings.

 In an emergency setting, it is important to rule out a stroke or bleeding in the brain.
 Intractable vomiting, severe optic neuritis, or bilateral optic neuritis raises suspicion for neuromyelitis optica spectrum disorder (NMOSD).
-Infectious diseases that may look similar to multiple sclerosis include HIV, Lyme disease, and Syphilis.
-Autoimmune diseases include Sarcoidosis, Lupus, Guillain-Barré syndrome, Acute disseminated encephalomyelitis, and Behçet's disease.
-Psychiatric conditions such as Anxiety or Conversion disorder may also present in a similar way.
+Infectious diseases that may look similar to multiple sclerosis include HIV, Lyme disease, and syphilis.
+Autoimmune diseases include neurosarcoidosis, lupus, Guillain-Barré syndrome, acute disseminated encephalomyelitis, and Behçet's disease.
+Psychiatric conditions such as anxiety or conversion disorder may also present in a similar way.
 Other rare diseases on the differential include CNS lymphoma, congenital leukodystrophies, and anti-MOG-associated myelitis.

 Types and variants

 Several phenotypes (commonly termed "types"), or patterns of progression, have been described.
 Phenotypes use the past course of the disease in an attempt to predict the future course.
-They are important not only for prognosis, but also for treatment decisions.
+They are important not only for prognosis but also for treatment decisions.

 The International Advisory Committee on Clinical Trials of MS describes four types of MS (revised in 2013) in what is known as the Lublin classification: